-Ka’imi Sinclair is an Assistant Professor in the College of Nursing and a member of the Washington State Commission on Asian Pacific American Affairs.
-For the past two decades, she have developed, implemented, and evaluated culturally adapted health promotion and disease prevention interventions with several health disparity populations: with African Americans and Latinos in Detroit, Michigan; with Native Hawaiians and other Pacific Islanders in Hawaii and Washington; and with American Indians in tribal and urban communities across the U.S. Her research uses a community-based participatory approach, applying both qualitative and quantitative methods.
-This mixed methodology blends the rigor of randomized controlled designs with the sensitivity of community-centered perspectives.
+Kaʻimi Sinclair is an Assistant Professor in the College of Nursing and a member of the Washington State Dementia Action Collaborative and former Commissioner for the Washington State Commission on Asian Pacific American Affairs.
+For the past two decades, she has developed, implemented, and evaluated culturally adapted health promotion and disease prevention interventions with several health disparity populations including African Americans and Latinos in Detroit, Michigan; Native Hawaiians and other Pacific Islanders in Hawaii and Washington; and American Indians in tribal and urban communities across the U.S. Her research uses a community-engaged participatory approach, applying both qualitative and quantitative methods.
+This mixed methodology blends the rigor of randomized controlled designs with the inclusion of community-centered perspectives.
 Dr. Sinclair’s research is typically translational in nature, and all her intervention studies have been culturally tailored to meet the unique needs their community participants.
-Substantial formative work is entailed by cultural adaptation, a process that ensures high rates of participant satisfaction and increases the likelihood that findings will actually lead to improvements in clinical and behavioral outcomes.
-Dr. Sinclair has also conducted significant epidemiological research, particularly in efforts to establish the prevalence of cardiometabolic illness in Native Hawaiians and other Pacific Islanders.
-She recently completed a Mentored Research Scientist Development Award (K01) that examined the spatial patterning and distribution of risk factors, prevalence, and incidence of diabetes in a multiethnic cohort by combining individual and area-level data.
+Substantial formative work is entailed by cultural adaptation, a process that ensures high rates of participant satisfaction and increases the likelihood that findings will lead to improvements in clinical and behavioral outcomes.
+Dr. Sinclair has also conducted significant epidemiological research, particularly in efforts to establish the prevalence of cardiometabolic conditions in Native Hawaiians and Pacific Islanders.
 From 2008 to 2010, Dr. Sinclair was a trainee in the highly successful Native Investigator Development Program, an effort of the Native Elder Research Center at the University of Colorado Denver.
 Most of her career has been devoted to working in multidisciplinary teams on multisite studies in partnership with community members and community-based organizations.
-Over the past three years, Dr. Sinclair has built a community/academic partnership with several organizations that serve Native Hawaiians and Pacific Islanders in the Puget Sound region.
-She also serves on several advisory boards that focus on Native Hawaiian and Pacific Islander health issues, and she was recently appointed by the Governor to the Washington State Commission on Asian and Pacific American Affairs.
+Over the past five years, Dr. Sinclair has built a community/academic partnership with several organizations that serve Native Hawaiians and Pacific Islanders throughout Washington.
+She also serves on several advisory boards that focus on Native Hawaiian and Pacific Islander health issues.

 - PhD in Public Health, Health Behavior, and Health Education, University of Michigan, Ann Arbor